mono-ball/MonoBall/docs/modding/event-reference.md

 # Event Reference Guide

-Complete reference for all built-in events in the PokeSharp modding system.
+Complete reference for all built-in events in the MonoBall Framework modding system.

 ## Table of Contents